This post may contain affiliate links. See my privacy policy for details.

 - Combine the greens, beets and chèvre in a large bowl.

-- Combine the vinaigrette ingredients completely, using either a lidded jar to shake the ingredients together or a fork to whisk it rapidly.
+- Combine the vinaigrette ingredients using a lidded jar to shake the ingredients together.

-- Pour over the salad; toss to coat all the ingredients.
+- Pour over the salad then toss to coat all the ingredients.

 - Split between two plates and enjoy!